lexie-liang/LiangJiayu.github.io/index.md

 - Age-related Differences in Language Learning

 ## Publications & Presentations
 **Liang, J.**, Zhang, H., Ma, W., Ding, H. (in press).
-Effect of Musical Aptitude on the Perception of English Vowels: An Eye-tracking Investigation among Native Mandarin Speakers. <em>Journal of Speech, Language, and Hearing Research</em>. <a href="https://doi.org/10.1044/2025_JSLHR-24-00916" target="_blank">https://doi.org/10.1044/2025_JSLHR-24-00916</a>
+Effect of musical aptitude on the perception of English vowels: An eye-tracking investigation among native Mandarin speakers. <em>Journal of Speech, Language, and Hearing Research</em>. <a href="https://doi.org/10.1044/2025_JSLHR-24-00916" target="_blank">https://doi.org/10.1044/2025_JSLHR-24-00916</a>

 Wang, Y., **Liang, J.**, & Qin, Z. (2025).
-The Role of Bilingual Experiences on Attentional Control in the Dichotic Listening: Evidence from Younger and Older Cantonese-English Bilinguals. <em>The 15th International Symposium on Bilingualism (ISB15)</em>, San Sebastian, Spain.
+The role of bilingual experiences on attentional control in the dichotic listening: Evidence from younger and older Cantonese-English bilinguals. <em>The 15th International Symposium on Bilingualism (ISB15)</em>, San Sebastian, Spain.
 (Oral Presentation)

-Zhang, H., **Liang, J**. (co-first author) Benefits of Melodic Training on the Production and Perception of Cantonese Level Tones by Korean and Chinese Older Adults.
+Zhang, H., **Liang, J**. (co-first author) Benefits of melodic training on the production and perception of Cantonese level tones by Korean and Chinese older adults.
 (Manuscript in Preparation)

 **Liang, J.**, Zhang, H. (2024).
-Effects of Mandarin Speakers’ Musical Aptitude on the Perception of English Vowels: An Eye-tracking Study.
+Effects of Mandarin speakers’ musical aptitude on the perception of English vowels: An eye-tracking study.
 In *The 15th International Conference in Evolutionary Linguistics (CIEL2024)*, Changsha, Hunan.
 (Poster Presentation)

 **Liang, J.**, Zhang, H. (2023).
-Perception-Production Links in Mandarin Speakers' English Vowels: A Behavioral and Eye-tracking Study.
+Perception-production links in Mandarin speakers' English vowels: A behavioral and eye-tracking study.
 In *The 2nd National Symposium on Clinical Linguistics (NSCL2023)*, Jinan, Shandong.
 (Oral Presentation)

 **Liang, J.**, Jia, B., Liu, J., Li, X., Zhang, H. (2023).
-Music Experience Enhances Categorical Perception of English Vowels in Mandarin Speakers.
+Music experience enhances categorical perception of English vowels in Mandarin speakers.
 In *The 14th International Conference in Evolutionary Linguistics (CIEL2023)*, Hong Kong.
 (Poster Presentation)

 **Liang, J.**, Jia, B., Liu, J., Li, X., Zhang, H. (2023).
-Music Experience Enhances Categorical Perception of English Vowels in Mandarin Speakers.
+Music experience enhances categorical perception of English vowels in Mandarin speakers.
 In *The 15th Phonetic Conference of China (PCC2023)*, Shenzhen, Guangdong.
 (Oral Presentation)